 Premium Leather Deer Hide Turntable Mat

 This record mat from Jake’s Turntable Mats is of high-end quality and made from the deer hide.
-Such material obviously makes this mat an expensive option — the deerskin is twice as pricey as other leather.
+The use of deerskin material makes this mat an expensive option, as deerskin is typically twice as expensive as other types of leather.
 Nevertheless, this very kind of leather has a lot of pleasant qualities: it’s flexible, soft, and has less static in comparison with other leather mats.
 It has a standard 12-inch size, and it also can be custom-made accurately to the platter size.

 Pros